I’ve been really into making fun breakfasts lately.

 - 6oz Greek yogurt

-- 1/3 cup certified gluten-free old fashioned oats, uncooked
+- 1/3 cup certified gluten-free old fashioned oats (raw)

 - 1 cup frozen mixed fruit and berries

-- In a bowl combine yogurt, oats, chia seeds, and milk.
-Stir to combine then layer half in a wide-mouth mason jar or container.
-Add half the fruit and berries then layer in remaining yogurt mixture and berries.
-Refrigerate overnight, and up to 3 days.
+- Stir together yogurt, oats, chia seeds, and milk in a bowl.
+Layer half inside a wide-mouth mason jar or tall container then add half the frozen fruit and berries.
+Layer in remaining yogurt and berries then refrigerate at least overnight and up to 3 days.

 This recipe is courtesy of Iowa Girl Eats, http://iowagirleats.com.